lacchain/gas-management/docs/Architecture.md

 * Transactions have to be directed towards the RelayHub smart contract.
 * Gas price of transaction must be 0.
 * Gas limit of transaction must be sufficient to run the entire RelayHub.
-* To transactions protected the sender of the transaction must be the same as indicated by the end user or application that generated the transaction.
+* The sender of the transaction must be the same as indicated by the end user or application that generated the transaction.
+This means that the user or application must sign which writer node will send its transaction and expiration time for its transaction.

 In case the transaction does not comply these rules then is canceled and will not be executed.

 After the transaction is verified and accepted, this transaction will go directly to the RelayHub contract where it is verified that the nonce sent is greater than the previous one to guarantee that the transaction is unique and does not repeat itself.
 Before the transaction is forwarded to a recipient contract, it is verified that the node has not consumed all the assigned GAS, in case the node has enough gas then the transaction is forwarded, after execution in the recipient contract the amount of GAS used is reduced for that address which sent the original transaction.

-### Protected vs Simple Transaction
+### Protected Transaction

-The GAS model has two types of transactions, protected and simple.
+The GAS model has protected transactions.

 Protected transactions are those that ensure that a transaction will only be executed if the writer designated by the end user or application co-signs the transaction and sends it to the network.
 In addition, the protected transaction has an expiration time in which it must be executed.

-In another side, simple transactions do not have execution protection, they may be violated by malicious writer nodes or malicious users could use these types of transactions to ban innocent nodes that do not have protected transactions.

-Writer node operators are advised to use protected transactions to avoid any type of attack.

 ### Private Transactions